 Tips on Making Measuring and Weighing Butter

-For example – 1/2 cup of butter equals 1 stick of butter so if a recipe calls for 2 sticks of butter, it will be simple to work out in your head that 2 sticks is equal to 1 cup and so on.
+For example – 1/2 cup of butter equals 1 stick of butter so if a recipe calls for 2 sticks of butter, it will be simple to work out in your head that 2 sticks are equal to 1 cup and so on.

 - Try to get into the habit of weighing butter instead of adding it to measuring cups or using the guide on the package.
 It’s more accurate to use a scale.